 Nagqu is a prefecture-level city in northern Tibet with a land area of 173,953 square miles.
 Nagqu was formerly referred to as “Heihe,” which is a Tibetan word meaning “black river.”
 Under the Ming and Qing Dynasties, the city was called “Hala Wusu,” which meant the same thing but in Mongolian.
 With a population of almost half a million, the city is blessed with water resources and covers many of Tibet’s lakes.
 It is also the largest region of Tibet, making up more than 47% of the total area, and has become one of the region’s most significant political and economic hubs.
 It is well known for trading and exporting various goods, including agricultural and animal products.

-Discover the 5 Largest Cities in Brazil By Land Area
+Summary of the 10 Largest Cities in the World by Land Area

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.